slamice/wri/hipsters/chapter03.md

 It was like any gentrified neighborhood I guess.
 Renee barely showed up to anything back then.
 There was some kind of mystery going on.
 Be it the drugs she took or the

+Bookstores were still open, they're still open.
+The inside of the comic vintage one next door was rickety and ironed out

+When my family used to go on trips they were long ones.
+Back overseas.
+They were rare enough because of the money, but they were a plunge into chaos, more chaos than New York was.
+I was surprised anything besides restaurants functioned.
+The humidity mugged us.

+My family was huge.
+It's impossible for me to recall any names further related to me than immediate cousins, aunts and uncles.
+Kisses were showered on me and the food was great.

+At one point I was sent to a seiance with my older sister.
+My aunt became possessed by an angel and touched my hand.
+She told me, cryptically and in cut up sentences that I would have four children and be divorced, this was my future.

+I left there sullen and disturbed.
+I could no better predict my future than an unsolved mystery, but I knew I'd never be married and never have kids.
+That's delluding yourself to think that is a good idea.